UPRM-CIIC4010-F25/pa2-aquarium-pa2_jim_-_gredys/readme.md

 If a partner has no commits in the repositories, they will receive a 0.

 # Student Notes

 If you have any bonus specs, bonus or any details the TA's should know, you should include it here:
+Bonus:
+Bikini Bottom Theme background,and music plus a new level where you have to capture 10 golden jellyfish. additionally, although its not part of the bonus in stage 2 I added 2 powerups one gives you a new life and the other one you have to press the 's' key to make it apear and it will act as a shield, shielding the user from 5 hits.